Potamogeton praelongus: Conservation and threats

 Long-stalked pondweed is one of the so-called Magnopotamion group of pondweeds.
 These are a characteristic floristic component of the protected Habitats Directive habitat Type 'Natural eutrophic lakes with Magnopotamion'.
 However, in Britain at least, P. praelongus is now predominantly found in oligotrophic to mesotrophic waters.

+Cultivation

-CultivationP. praelongus is not in general cultivation, though it is an attractive plant.
+P. praelongus is not in general cultivation, though it is an attractive plant.
 Unlike many other pondweeds it remains wintergreen.
 In common with other pondweeds of this group it roots poorly from stem cuttings and is best propagated by division of the rhizomes.
 Its preference for relatively deep water and intolerance of turbid conditions may make it unsuitable for many garden ponds.
 If possible it should be grown in water at least 70 cm deep on a sandy, peaty or silty substrate.
 Good water quality is needed to reduce the risk of turbid water or growth of blanket weed.
 Seed can be encouraged to germinate by immersing dried seed in water for at least a month, exposing them to a cold period, or by scarifying them.